Are you looking for a way to switch or convert custom post types in WordPress?

 Once you have done that, don’t forget to click the ‘Update’ button to store your changes.

 We hope this tutorial helped you learn how to switch or convert custom post types in WordPress.
-You may also want to see our beginner’s guide on how to choose the best WordPress hosting or our top picks for the must-have WordPress plugins to help grow your site.
+You may also want to see our step-by-step guide on how to choose the best WordPress hosting or our top picks for the must-have WordPress plugins to help grow your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.